Gujarat National Law University

-The Gujarat National Law University (GNLU) is a pre-eminent public law school and a National Law University established under the Gujarat National Law University Act, 2003 in the state of Gujarat.
+The Gujarat National Law University (GNLU) is an eminent public law school and a National Law University established under the Gujarat National Law University Act, 2003 in the state of Gujarat.
 The university is located at Gandhinagar, which is the capital of Gujarat and is located 23 kilometers north of the city of Ahmedabad.
 The statute provides for the Chief Justice of India or a Senior Supreme Court Judge to serve as the Visitor of the university.
+The university is known for its highly competitive admissions and has an acceptance rate of 0.045 %.
+It has an intake of around 174 students selected from a pool of around 100,000 applicants in its undergraduate law programme.

 History

-GNLU was formed in the year 2003 by the efforts of the then Solicitor General of India, Kirit Raval, the then Chief Minister of Gujarat, Narendra Modi and the Bar Council of India.
+GNLU was formed in the year 2003, by the efforts of the Solicitor General of India, Kirit Raval, the Chief Minister of Gujarat, Narendra Modi and the Bar Council of India.
 The University is based on the structure of the National Law School of India University (NLSIU), Bangalore.
-GNLU was the seventh National Law University (NLU) to be set up in the country.
+GNLU was the sixth National Law University (NLU) to be set up in the country.
 It was established with the active support of the Government of India, the Government of Gujarat and the judicial fraternity.
 Prof. (Dr.) V.S.
 Mani was the first Director, followed by Prof. (Dr.) Bimal N. Patel.
 In 2012, GNLU got its new 50-acre campus situated in the Knowledge Corridor of Gandhinagar.